 Known as Helipolis or ‘Sun City’ of the ancient world, its ruins are the most impressive ancient site in Lebanon.
 The temples are extravagant and built to a scale that outshone anything in Rome.
 Baalbek became a Roman colony in 15 BC.

-The Temple of Jupiter, completed around AD 60, was built on a massive substructure about 48x88m in dimension on a 12m high podium, and incorporating some of the largest building blocks ever used.
+The Temple of Jupiter, completed around AD 60, it was built on a massive substructure about 48x88m on a 12m high podium.
+It incorporated some of the largest building blocks ever used.
 It is the largest temple ever constructed in the Roman Empire.
 Today the remaining six standing columns are what is left of 19 columns on each side and 10 on each end.
 They are 20m high, 2m in diameter and 62 tons each in weight.
-All these massive blocks were moved using lewis holes: 20-30cm deep and 4cm wide holes wider at the bottoms than the top into which lewis pins, a hinged, metallic, trapezoidal structure was inserted.
+All these massive blocks were moved using Lewis holes: 20-30cm deep and 4cm wide holes wider at the bottoms than the top into which Lewis pins, a hinged, metallic, trapezoidal structure was inserted.
 Each pin could lift 5 tons.
 The temple was never completed.

 Bacchus Temple.
-Although there are no inscriptions to indicate the identity of the worshipped deity or date of completion, unlike the Temple of Jupiter, it was completely finished, likely in the 2nd century.
-It has 8 columns on one end and 16 on each side supporting a 18m high ceiling and has lovely Corinthian decoration with acanthus leaf capitals and cornices.
+Although there are no inscriptions to indicate the identity of the worshipped deity or date of completion, unlike the Temple of Jupiter, it was finished, likely in the 2nd century.
+It has 8 columns on one end and 16 on each side supporting an 18m high ceiling.
+It has lovely Corinthian decoration with acanthus leaf capitals and cornices.
 It is almost completely preserved having survived several earthquakes, several religious changes from paganism to Christianity and Islam and conversion to a dungeon in the medieval period.

 PALMYRA, Syria